maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 \- Ethan Marcotte, [Responsive Web Design][RWD Book], p.9

-Let's take a look at these three components one by one starting with flexible grids.
+Let's take a look at these three components one by one starting with flexible grids and learn how to implement RWD in our project.
 Before we do I want to first recommend the following resources to keep in your back pocket:

 - [This Is Responsive][]
 - [Responsive Design][]

 ### Flexible Grids

-"A flexible, grid-based layout" is a layout whose grid dimensions change proportionately as a screen size changes.
-For example, if its width on a desktop were 960px maybe on a tablet it changes to 768px.
-In other words, it proportionally responds via CSS to the context in which the page is drawn.
-It does this through the use of percentages or em's (relative measurements) in declaring a containers dimensions, margins, and/or padding.
+"A flexible, grid-based layout" is a layout whose grid dimensions change proportionately as a containing element, such as the screen size or viewport, changes.
+For example, if a pages major containing element width were 960 pixels relative to a typical desktop screen, maybe as the screen real estate decreased on a tablet it would make sense to decrease the width to 768 pixels.
+In other words, proportionally respond to the context in which the page is drawn.

-Ethan Marcotte recommends using percentages as the relative measurement.
-In his book he gives the following formula to determine percentages:
+This can be accomplished through the use of relative measurements in declaring the containers and sub containers dimensions, margins, and/or padding.
+Ethan Marcotte recommends using percentages as the relative measurement, and in his book gives the following formula to determine these percentages:

 Target ÷ Context = Result

-...Take the target width and dividing it by the context in which that width proportionally responds to, it's context.
+...where target is the element in a layout you wish to apply the relevant measurement to, and context is the containing element in which the target responds to.
 For example, if the main container in your webpage, call it .container, has a width of 960 pixels, and within .container there are two equally sized containers called .left-side and .right-side:

     %body
       .container
         .left-side
         .right-side

-...what would there widths be?
+...what would there relative measurement widths be?

-The context is .container and half of 960 pixels is 480 pixels, 50%.
+The context is .container and since it contains two equally sized grid elements we can easily calculate in our heads that each will need to have a width of 480 pixels (half of 960 pixels), but rather than use "width: 480px" in our CSS for both elements, we use "width: 50%".
 Mathematically, using the formula, this is calculated as follows: 480 ÷ 960 = .5 or 50%.

+In our CSS we then write:

     .container
       width: 960px